 - Less Pollution – Propane produces fewer toxic chemicals than gasoline and diesel and results in less smog and pollution.

 - Cheaper than Gasoline – Usually propane in less expensive than diesel or gasoline.

 Either a gas or diesel engine can be converted to run on compressed natural gas, or CNG.
 It can be used in liquid or gas form to run a combustion engine.
 Here are some pros and cons:

 - Non-Corrosive – CNG is a clear, odorless and non-corrosive gas and causes less wear on a combustion engine.

-- Least Pollution – Vehicles running on a CNG system produce 80% less carbon emissions than those that burn gasoline.
+- Decreased Pollution – Vehicles running on a CNG system produce 80% less carbon emissions than those that burn gasoline.